-- Nuclear data services to Member countries, including direct on-line computer services, as well as data provided free of charge on CD-ROM (whether generic or user-specified).

-- Compilation of numerical data and summary abstracts (EXFOR) for almost all neutron-induced reaction measurements performed in Member countries. - Compilation of bibliographic references (CINDA) to measurements, calculations, reviews and evaluations of neutron reaction and other microscopic data, as published in Member countries. - Coordination of the Joint Evaluated Fission and Fusion (JEFF) project for the production of a complete evaluated neutron data library for use in neutronics calculations covering many different applications.

-Compilation and exchange of EXFOR and CINDA entries originating from the Member countries of the NEA Data Bank.
+1. Services - Nuclear data services to Member countries, including direct on-line computer services, developing JANIS code, as well as data provided free of charge on CD-ROM (whether generic or user-specified).
+2. Reaction data - Compilation of numerical data and summary abstracts (EXFOR) for almost all neutron-induced reaction measurements and selection of charge-particle induced reaction measurements performed in Member countries. - Compilation of bibliographic references (CINDA) to measurements, calculations, reviews and evaluations of neutron reaction and other microscopic data, as published in Member countries. - Coordination of the Joint Evaluated Fission and Fusion (JEFF) project for the production of a complete evaluated neutron data library for use in neutronics calculations covering many different applications.
+B. Unique responsibilities within the Network Compilation and exchange of EXFOR and CINDA entries originating from the Member countries of the NEA Data Bank.
 Maintenance of CINDA coding manual.